 Encouragingly, this new research includes regrowing hair for people with not just the milder condition Alopecia Areata (AA) which causes sudden patchy hair loss of the scalp, but also for its more extreme versions – Alopecia Totalis and Alopecia Universalis – which cause total baldness of the head (and body for AU) and, unlike AA, are currently unable to be treated effectively.

 Recently a team at Columbia University Medical Centre in New York has enjoyed “a remarkable response to treatment” in a small pilot study in which they treated 12 people with the JAK inhibitor drug ruxolitinib.
-Following on from this, teams at fellow US Ivy League institutions, Yale and Stanford Universities, have announced that they too have seen notable successes from a larger trial using a different JAK inhibitor drug named tofacitinib citrate (brand name: Xeljanz).
+Following on from this, teams at fellow top tier US institutions, Yale and Stanford Universities, have announced that they too have seen notable successes from a larger trial using a different JAK inhibitor drug named tofacitinib citrate (brand name: Xeljanz).

 Improvement in SALT score